 Vehicle breakdown cover applies to a particular named vehicle, rather than to you.

-That means you wouldn’t be covered if you drove any vehicle that’s not named on the policy.
+This means you wouldn’t be covered if you drive any vehicle that’s not named on the policy

-A business or 'fleet' breakdown policy allows you to cover the multiple commercial cars, vans or motorcycles that make up your business’s fleet.
+A business or 'fleet' breakdown policy allows you to cover multiple cars, vans or motorcycles that make up your business fleet